-Beneficial documentation meets the guidelines that have become standard among colleges and universities throughout the country and are recommended by the Association on Higher Education and Disability (AHEAD).
+Presented documentation must meet guidelines that have become standard among colleges and universities throughout the country and are recommended by the Association on Higher Education and Disability (AHEAD).
 These guidelines have been considered reasonable and appropriate by the U.S. Department of Education, Office of Civil Rights as well as the U.S. Department of Justice.